akarshsrivastava/vehicle-collision-NYC-streamlit/README.md

 In this project, I have using python streamlit for visualizing vehicle collisions in NYC web app.
 Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps using machine learning and data science.

-#Required Files
+Required Files:
-1 setup.sh
+1. setup.sh
-2 Procfile
+2. Procfile
-3 requirements.txt
+3. requirements.txt

 I have deployed this project online as a web app using heroku.